reema-susanroy/reema-susanroy-capstone-project/README.md

 # Project Title
-Household Assistance / Buddy??
+Service Buddy

 ## Overview

-Household Assistance is to empower users with swift access to home services, which enables hassle-free requests for various home-related needs.
+Service Buddy is to empower users with swift access to home services, which enables hassle-free requests for various home-related needs.
 Users can effortlessly connect with service providers by either raising a request or accessing contact details directly.
 The goal is to provide a fast and easy solution, making essential home services readily available to users.

 ### Problem